Violator (comics): Fighting for his life

 After Jim and the Freak arrive on the scene, the Violator reveals himself.
 Though the Violator tells Jim he has the answers he seeks, it is made clear by the Freak that the Violator is not on his side.
 When confronted by the truth, the Violator threatens Jim and the Freak.
 Before Jim can get any information from Violator, he retreats deeper into the alleys.
 The Violator goes to "slaughter someone who could endanger my plans".
 In the next scene, the Violator is switching between his two forms in order to trick Jim, pretending the Violator is fighting Clown.

 Clown emerges and claims that he has dispatched the Violator.
 The Freak curses Clown and then retreats in fear.
 Clown and Jim are left alone.
 Clown explains a little about Jim's newfound power; that his costume is alive and that there are ways of controlling it.
 He then laments over the Angel's current insanity.
 He makes Jim believe that someone else had been behind this vile act and not he.
 Clown explains that he is Jim's ally and that Jim should trust him in order to find the answers he seeks.
 Before the two can converse any longer, Clown dashes away, telling Jim that he has an appointment and he will see Jim around.

 Clown is nearly run down by Sam and Twitch's car, after running in front of it.
 Clown is then pursued by the two detectives after he urinates on their car.
 After being stopped by Twitch, and tackled by Sam, Clown is taken to the pair's precinct (although this was obviously Clown's plan).
 Clown is put into a cell with three other men.
 Clown sits beside and talks to the one he identifies as Claudio.

 He tells Claudio that he wishes to have a conference with Claudio's boss.
 Claudio becomes defensive and asks why Clown thinks the boss would want to see him.
 Clown explains to Claudio that he is going to make his boss an offer he cannot refuse.
 He proclaims that now that he has found a Spawn, he plans to combine his power, Spawn's power, and Claudio's boss' power in order to make the New Unholy Trinity.
 Spawn 294 and 295 reveals that he had made Spawn's powers and all of the other Hellspawns.

 Later, 300 confirms that Violator was the one who killed Wanda Blake and had evolved to a point as he is now more bulky in his demon form.

 In Spawn #300, Spawn fights Violator, who is revealed to be still alive.
 The fight continues into issue #301, where Clown vanishes after an explosion.

-Clown returns in Gunslinger Spawn, where it is revealed that he now has the ability to split himself into two and be the Clown and the Violator at the same time.
+Clown returns in Gunslinger Spawn, where it is revealed that he now has the ability to split himself into various aspects and now he can manifest the Clown and the Violator, while maintaining his new forms autonomy, at the same time.